hmchen47/Programming/WebDev/Frontend-W3C/4-CSSBasics/02-CSSRules.md

 We've set up a discussion forum below, in case you want to share your work!

 ## 2.8 Conclusion and exercises

 ### After Module 2 you should be able to...

++ understand the how HTML and CSS work together to create Web content
++ describe what the different parts of a CSS rule are
++ employ basic selectors and combine them using the comma
++ apply properties that style color, font and spacing

+In module 3, you will then learn:
++ classes, IDs
++ contextual selectors
++ pseudo classes

 ### Exercises (1-4)